-You’ll be able to complete our Back To Beauty COVID-19: Hygiene & Safety Course as well as purchase Personal Protective Equipment (PPE) directly from us.
-Our course has been updated following the latest One Metre Plus and close contact services government guidelines.
-We’ve updated the infection control, PPE and returning to work sections (salons and at-home beauty rooms).
-Don’t worry if you have already completed the course… you can revisit the relevant sections by downloading the course from your account page.
+You can still complete our Back To Beauty COVID-19: Hygiene & Safety Course and purchase Personal Protective Equipment (PPE) directly from us.
+Already completed our course?
+You can revisit relevant sections by downloading it from your account page.
 For more information on close contact services, head over to GOV.UK.

 Team Nouveau Lashes

 Not only does Personal Protective Equipment (PPE) provide protection for you and your clients, it demonstrates that you’re taking the necessary precautions to help prevent the spread of COVID-19.
 Anyone who has trained with us will know that we have always taken pride in our exceptionally high hygiene standards.
-That’s why (by working together as a group) we’ve been able to provide you with PPE – which you can purchase directly from our Pro Shop.
+That’s why (by working together as a group) we’re providing you with PPE, which you can purchase directly from us.

 We know the demand for PPE and hygiene products has been outweighing supply, which has seen prices fluctuate, and that’s been the case with our suppliers too.
 As part of Nouveau HD Beauty Group, we’re making a promise to our customers that we will share any savings we receive on pricing from suppliers with you.
 This might mean our pricing changes every now and then with new stock, however we want to ensure where we save, you save.